3bdullah330/3bdullah330/README.md

 <p>
   A project designed to streamline the exam creation process for educators. <br />
   It is a responsive web design. <br />
-  Technologies Used: NuxtJS, Pinia, SCSS, TS, FastAPI(Python), And MariaDB.
+  Technologies Used: NuxtJS, Pinia, SCSS, TS, FastAPI(Python), And MariaDB. <br />
+  <a href="https://fascinating-sfogliatella-b33ee8.netlify.app/">Click here</a>
 </p>

 </div>